 She previously performed with Doghouse Charlie, a folk-indie-alternative band to which she contributed vocals.
 She’s been a fixture for many years with First Friday Scranton, watching it grow from a fringe activity to a popular monthly draw in the heart of the downtown.
 She’s even led art activities for children at Scranton’s McDade Park.

-During a recent session at The Wright Center’s Scranton Practice, which was geared toward a more mature group of learners, she guided about 14 medical residents through a mask-painting exercise.
+During one of her sessions at The Wright Center’s Scranton Practice, which was geared toward a more mature group of learners, Allison guided about 14 medical residents through a mask-painting exercise.
 The activity was intended to help them explore the concept of professional identity formation.
 Each participant received a paper mache-like mask and was asked to paint the outside depicting how they typically present themselves to the world.
 On the mask’s interior, they were encouraged to paint aspects of themselves that they are less prone to share with others but wish could be seen.